-We may require the following documents with your application:
+You must provide the following documents with your application (if applicable):

-- evidence of your not for profit status (if applicable) - trust deed (if applicable) - letters of support from project partners for joint applications (if applicable).
+- evidence of your not for profit status

+- trust deed

+- letters of support from project partners for joint application.

 You must attach supporting documentation to the application form in line with the instructions provided within the form.
 You should only attach requested documents.
 We will not consider information in attachments that we do not request.